 When do I need to vaccinate my puppy?

-The first vaccination should take place at 8 weeks of age, the second at 12 weeks and the third at 16 weeks.
 As long as these three vaccinations happen at the right time, this will protect your new puppy for the next 12 months.
 It’s worth getting these appointments booked as soon as possible with your vet.

 What diseases do vaccinations protect my puppy against?